Alfa Romeo 156: Platform and suspension

-The 156 uses a platform derived from the Alfa Romeo 155, which in turn was derived from the Fiat Group's "Tipo" platform.
+The 156 uses a platform derived from the Alfa Romeo 155, (together with Fiat Bravo/Brava/Marea), which in turn was derived from the Fiat Group's "Tipo" (Also known as C1) platform.
 However, it is sufficiently different from the original "Tipo" one to be seen as a new platform.
+This version of the C1 (Type 2) platform has significant modifications to its suspension, chassis, and rigidity, making it not a simple "clone" or "rebadge" of the Bravo/Brava.
 The 156 is a highly developed front-wheel drive car; (the Cross/Sportwagon Q4 offered four-wheel drive in left-hand drive markets) with a double high wishbone front suspension and updated version of MacPherson type rear suspension, which consists of a telescopic vertical strut with coaxial spring and two transverse links of different lengths and a longitudinal strut.
 This structure means that the rear wheels have a tiny passive steering ability.
 Weight saving materials (mainly aluminium) have been used in several parts both front and rear suspension.

 For the 156 GTA, weight saving materials were also used in many other parts like magnesium framed front seats and dashboard frame.
 The 156 GTA only shared common parts with other 156 variants with respect to the facelift interior, doors, bonnet and boot lid.